Chilostigma itascae Wiggins, 1975

 Until recently, the Headwaters Chilostigman Caddisfly (Chilostigma itascae) was known world-wide from less than ten specimens collected in 1974 and 1995 from Itasca State Park in north central Minnesota (Pine Moraines & Outwash Plains Subsection).
 This endemic species was listed as endangered in Minnesota in 1996 to ensure that the only known extant population was protected from extinction.

-The location where the Headwaters Chilostigman Caddisfly was first discovered is a small, meandering, silt-bottomed stream that flows through a wet meadow/carr, with several spring seeps.
+The location where the Headwaters Chilostigman Caddisfly was first discovered is a small meandering, silt-bottomed stream that flows through a wet meadow/carr with several spring seeps.
 It was from these spring seepage areas that possible larvae were found and described (Wiggins 1996).
-The Hubbard County locality is comprised of northern rich tamarack swamp (water track) and wet meadow/carr surrounding a lake; numerous seepage areas are present as well.
+The Hubbard County locality is comprised of northern rich tamarack swamp and wet meadow/carr surrounding a lake; numerous seepage areas are present as well.
 Three of the other Minnesota localities, as well as the Manitoba locality, are large peatland complexes.
 Within these complexes, most observations have been in northern rich spruce swamp, though they have also been observed in northern poor fen, northern poor conifer swamp, northern rich tamarack swamp (water track), and northern extremely rich fen in spring fen channels (a type of patterned peatland).
 Seepage areas (analogous to those mentioned above) are present near some of the observations, though they are typically hidden by deep snow when the adults are active.
-The adults can apparently wander a considerable distance from their larval habitats, as they have been found in upland forest habitats on two occasions.
-This complicates identification of the precise larval microhabitats based, though it seems logical that seepages, wet hollows, and other areas of concentrated water flow in peatlands are most likely.
+The adults can apparently wander a considerable distance from their larval habitats as they have been found in upland forest habitats on two occasions (one documented locality is based solely on such an encounter).
+This complicates identification of the precise larval microhabitats, though it seems logical that seepages, wet hollows, and other areas of concentrated water flow in peatlands are most likely.

 Biology / Life History